RonjaVerkauf/TechBasics2_FinalProject_RonjaVerkauf/Process_Documentation.md

 The next weekend I finally build the actual product step by step:
 1. Translating the connections from the prototype to the actual product
-2. Solder everything together (ESP32, RFID, SD card reader, buzzer, movement detector)
+2. Solder everything together (ESP32, RFID, SD card reader, movement detector, buzzer, RGB LED)
 3. Create the software
-- Bla Bla

 After I was done with all of the steps above I started thinking about possible production cases could put the device into to attach it to the bicycle and have it somewhat protected.
 The two ideas I came up with were: